-In the early 1900s, there were many farms near the Branson Post Office, as well as a handle factory, a tobacco barn, cotton gin, and a steamboat landing at the waterfront.
-The tobacco industry was the largest agricultural crop in the area and would continue to be so until 1959 when the tobacco farms became the bottom of the newly formed Table Rock Lake.
-The first school sat high up on the hill overlooking what is now downtown Branson.
-The settlement took the name of its first postmaster until 1901, when the second postmaster, named William Hawking, changed the name of the post office to Lucia.
+In the early 1900s, there were many farms near the Branson Post Office, a handle factory, a tobacco barn, cotton gin, and a steamboat landing at the waterfront.
+The tobacco industry was the largest agricultural crop in the area.
+It would continue until 1959 when the tobacco farms became the bottom of the newly formed Table Rock Lake.
+The first school sat high up on the hill overlooking downtown Branson.
+The settlement took the name of its first postmaster until 1901, when the second postmaster, named William Hawking, changed the post office’s name to Lucia.

 In 1903 the completion of the Iron Mountain and Southern railroad would soon allow visitors from all over to come and explore the untouched and unspoiled beauty of the Branson area.
 The Railroad Company began working below the Lucia Post Office on the right of ways and other land acquired by the railroad.
 A portion of the property was soon designated for a town and placed under the direction of Charles Fulbright, the president of the Branson Town Company.
 Fulbright laid out and filed the town plot of Branson on October 26, 1903.
 Unfortunately, another town plot for Lucia had been filed by a man named B. B. Price on October 2, 1903.
 By the end of November, Mr. Fulbright owned both town sites, and the name of Branson eventually prevailed.

-In 1904, Branson boasted a General Store, two saloons, a rooming house, two doctors and a couple of other businesses.
-The same year would also see the arrival of Branson’s first telephone line to the town.
+In 1904, Branson boasted a General Store, two saloons, a rooming house, two doctors, and a couple of other businesses.
+The same year would also see Branson’s first telephone line to the town.

 In late 1905 gained its first newspaper – The Branson Echo.
-The following year, the first regular passenger train arrived in Branson carrying businessmen, speculators, and tourists.
-With the opening of the “Maine Fishing and Hunting Lodge”, the Lynch sisters giving tours of Marvel Cave, and float and fishing trips becoming common, Branson soon became a tourist town.
+The first regular passenger train arrived in Branson carrying businessmen, speculators, and tourists the following year.
+With the opening of the “Maine Fishing and Hunting Lodge,” the Lynch sisters giving tours of Marvel Cave, and float and fishing trips becoming common, Branson soon became a tourist town.